 To make this vibrant red pepper paste the traditional way, women dry juicy, pointy red peppers called sivri biber and chilis under the hot summer sun.
 (Almost every house in southern Turkey makes their own pepper paste in summer time.)
 Once the peppers dehydrate and we turn them into this robust, flavor-packed condiment—essentially Turkey’s version of Italian tomato paste, Korean Gochujang, or North African Harissa.

 I am unable to sun-dry my peppers where I live now, so I created a shortcut version using red bell peppers and chilis, and dehydrate them on the stove top.
 It is still packed full of flavor.
-Once you make a batch you'll add it to Turkish Spinach and Eggs, stir it into dips and sauces or use it as a simple spread for bread.
+Once you make a batch you’ll add it to Turkish Spinach and Eggs, stir it into dips and sauces, use it for Marinated Salmon, vegan Kisir (Turkish Bulgur Salad), or even as a simple spread for bread.

 Table of Contents